'We believe, we achieve, we succeed in God's family.'

-St Mary’s C of E Primary School enhances pupils’ understanding of different faiths and beliefs through religious education, P.S.H.
-E, collective worship, and our bespoke curriculum.
-Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.
-We follow the Essex ExploRE Syllabus at present.
+St Mary’s C of E Primary School enhances pupils’ understanding of different faiths and beliefs through Religious Education, PSHE, RSE, Collective Worship, Curriculum Enrichment and Personal Development opportunities within our bespoke curriculum.
+Through this offer our pupils gain an enhanced understanding of their place in a culturally diverse society.
+We follow the new Essex ExploRE Syllabus.
 Our pupils are taught that it is important to identify and combat discrimination.
 In Britain we accept that other people might have different beliefs than ours and that they may believe in different religions.
 We believe that self-respect and respect for others goes hand in hand.
 Similarly, being confident about our own faith and culture is a foundation on which to build appreciation of faith and the cultures of other people.